-Galileo Mining Ltd is an other industrial metals & mining business based in Australia.
-Galileo Mining shares (GAL) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.255 – the same closing value as a week prior. and has a market cap (total outstanding shares value) of $35.1 million.
+Galileo Mining is an other industrial metals & mining business based in Australia.
+Galileo Mining shares (GAL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Galileo Mining has a trailing 12-month revenue of around $1,000.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Galileo Mining